metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 ## Fri Sep  9 09:15:28 BST 2016

 - is TensorFlow (now working with GPU on Docker image) such a distraction?
 Seems to me that Docker is probably the real interest at the moment since it seems to change configuration work

+## Tue Sep 13 11:38:36 BST 2016

+- been putting many more of the queries into the text -- that's the real focus now -- working with these queries.
+Could put all the queries into Gists, and just link them all.
+Or could make the whole paper into a DockerContainer. ...
+- managed to write the rest of the events section, adding new queries to bolster it out.